aartbik/nelmead/README.md

 # Nelder-Mead Optimization in Go

-Package `nelmead` is s a small implementation of the Nelder-Mead optimization algorithm in Go with minimal dependencies.
+Package `nelmead` is a small implementation of the Nelder-Mead optimization algorithm in Go with minimal dependencies.
 It strictly follows the algorithm as described in  https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method.